kdridi/yesod-auth-facebook-example/README.md

 yesod-auth-facebook-example
 ===========================

-This contains an empty Yesod App that uses Facebook authentication system.
+This contains an empty Yesod App that uses the Facebook authentication system.

 Installing
 ----------